 When putting together a new system or upgrading and older one, you will face the question whether to go for an analogue mixing desk or a digital mixer.
 Which one should you go for?
 There are pros and cons to both, so make sure you do your research well before making a purchase.
-Check out my other two blog posts that may help you with your research – Analogue vs digital mixers and Digital mixers for every budget
+Check out my other blog post on this topic that may help you with your research.

 83)Doing sound for a conference

 Doing tech for a church conference is a bit more involved than just doing sound for Sunday worship.
 First of all you can’t do it all on your own, you will need a team even if it is a small one.
 You will also need accurately information about the conference schedule, speakers, music and which talks will take place in which rooms.
 If you have a number of breakout rooms, how will you run sound simultaneausly across different venues?
 Will you be required to record every sessions?
 Maybe you could use a combination of recording through the desk for main sessions and handheld recorders for breakout sessions.
 Plan carefully with your team before any kind of events like this.